CALL 612-373-3366

 Do you allow smoking?

 No, our campuses are completely tobacco-free.
-We do provide smoking cessation support and allow eligible clients to use a nicotine patch for a period of time.
+We do provide smoking cessation support and allow eligible clients to use a nicotine patch and lozenges for a period of time.
 For most clients, not being able to smoke is far easier than what they’d expected.

 What is the daily schedule like for residential clients?